MikeBBarreiro/Calories/README.md

 #Calories
 ========
 This is a (not finnished) Calories-Calculator!
+This project will do the Following:

 - ask for your weight
 - Then ask for your gender